Skip to content

 <servicesURL>http://192.168.1.1/directory.xml</servicesURL>

-3. Assign the directory to Line 2.
-Recommended.
+2. Assign the directory to Line 2.
+Recommended if you got 1 line.
 Uncomment the following line and replace the URL with a valid one.

 xml